Posterior reversible encephalopathy syndrome: Epidemiology

 The incidence (number of cases per year) of PRES is not known, but increasing use of MRI scans has led to increased recognition.
+The incidence of PRES in certain subgroups has been estimated to be approximately 0.8% in those with end stage renal disease, 0.7% in those with SLE, and 0.5% in those with a solid organ transplant.
+In select single center retrospective cohort studies, the incidence of PRES on neuroimaging in those with eclampsia was between 75 and 98%, with a much smaller incidence of PRES seen in those with pre-eclampsia.
+Younger age at pregnancy (median age 23 in one study), presence of eclampsia, and primigravida (having a first pregnancy) are all associated with a greater risk of PRES in pregnant people.

 History

 PRES was first described in 1996 in a group of 15 patients identified retrospectively in the records of the New England Medical Center in Boston and Hôpital Sainte Anne in Paris.
 The name was revised in 2000 from "leukencephalopathy" to "encephalopathy" as the former suggested that it only affects the white matter of the brain, which is not the case.